fullstack-hy2020/fullstack-hy2020.github.io/src/content/6/en/part6d.md

 The <i>Notes</i> component has "direct access" via <i>props.notes</i> and <i>props.filter</i> for inspecting the state of the Redux store.

 The _NoteList_ component actually does not need the information about which filter is selected, so we can move the filtering logic elsewhere.
-We just have to give it correctly-filtered notes in the _notes_ prop:
+We just have to give it correctly filtered notes in the _notes_ prop:

 ```js
 const Notes = (props) => {